ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

     | extend
         timestamp = <<<TableName>>>_TimeGenerated<<<TableCustomEntityExtend>>><<<TICustomEntityExtend>>>```
 ```
-You can observe this "query" has some placeholders between the characters ```<<< xxxxx >>>```, it won't work as a KQL query in this state.
-The three defined datatables contain the query parts that will substitute these placeholders.
-The datatables are called:
+You will notice this "query" has some placeholders indicated by the strings ```<<< xxxxx >>>```, in this state the query won't work.
+The three defined datatables contain the query parts that substitute these placeholders.
+In this example the datatables are called:
 ```
 _IndicatorTypesDatatable = datatable(EntityType:string, IndicatorDictionary:dynamic)
 _TablesDatatable = datatable(EntityType:string, TableDictionary:dynamic)
 _IndicatorXTableDatatable = datatable(IndicatorType:string, TableType:string, TITableConditions:dynamic)
 ```
-Each datable *element* has a dictionary that contains the placeholders, an example element for the third datatable would be:
+Each datable *element* has a dictionary that contains the placeholders, an example element for the third datatable, for the match between URL indicators and the Syslog table, would be:
 ```
 'URL', 'Syslog',
 dynamic({